-SOURCE AND LINK NUMBER
+SOURCE AND LINK NAME

 Parameter Description Source Here a source is assigned to an element.
 In this drop-down list all sources defined in the ALC configuration (in the project properties) are available.
 All source names are listed.
-This property is only active if the function type 'source', 'transformer' or 'generator' has been selected.
-You can find details on the source in the configuration of the sources (on page 28) chapter.
+This property is only active if the function type ' source ', ' transformer ' or ' generator ' has been selected.
+You can find details on the source in the configuration of the sources (on page 29) chapter.
 Attention: Use the pre-defined system sources for this (ID 09).
-Configure separate sources for this linking: For the configuration of your own sources, click the button in the ALC configuration property in the Automatic Line Coloring properties group. ▶ The system sources UNDEFINED [0], GROUND FAULT [1], SHORT FAULT [2] and GROUNDED [3] are only envisaged for the configuration of the grounding. ► The pre-defined system sources SYSSOURCE4 [4] to SYSSOURCE9 [9] serve as placeholders.
-Link number Link number for the function type link.
-All identical link numbers in a project correlate with each other.
+Configure separate sources for this linking: For the configuration of your own sources, click the button in the ALC configuration property in the Automatic Line Coloring properties group.
+The system sources UNDEFINED [0], GROUND FAULT [1], SHORT FAULT [2] and GROUNDED [3] are only envisaged for the configuration of the grounding. • The pre-defined system sources SYSSOURCE4 [4] to SYSSOURCE9 [9] serve as placeholders.
+Link name The link name can be configured here for the link function type.
+All identical link names in a project correlate with each other.
 You can find further information about this in the Link function type.
 This property is only active, if the function type link has been selected.